lgblgblgb/xemu/README.md

 `make set-arch TO=native`

+## General compilation related notes

+Link-time-optimalization (lto, see -flto gcc switch) seems to be kinda picky.
+You may want to give the optimization flags at the linker stage to!
+Also: go *not* mix -g switch (eg you want to debug the program with gdb) with -flto according to the gcc manual, it can cause very odd problems!
+Basically you should change DEBUG setting in Makefile from -flto to -g, if you want to debug.

+Architecture specific (ie win32 or native) settings are in the arch/ directory!
+Including the used C compiler path, flags, sdl2-config path, etc ...

+If you add/remove files, include new header files, etc, you should say `make dep` for the given architecture selected.

 ## Compilation for Raspberry Pi

 You have two choices.
 You can compile it on the Raspberry Pi itself, then you need